vanbroup/code-signing/docs/CSBR.md

 #### 3.2.2.1 Authentication of organization identity for Non-EV Code Signing Certificates

-Prior to issuing a Code Signing Certificate to an Organizational Applicant, the CA MUST:
+Prior to issuing a Code Signing Certificate to an Organizational Applicant, the CA MUST always:

 1. Verify the Subject's legal identity, including any DBA proposed for inclusion in a Certificate, in accordance with BR Sections 3.2.2.1 and 3.2.2.2.
 The CA MUST also obtain, whenever available, a specific Registration Identifier assigned to the Applicant by a government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition,
 3. Verify the Subject's address in accordance with BR Section 3.2.2.1,